liudoubletian/MZINBVA/README.md

 ```

-Run the *step_alg* and *data.pro* function to conduct association analysis for a taxon and return a p-value.
+Run the *step_alg* and *data.pro* function to conduct association analysis for a taxon and it returns a p-value.

 ```r
 Y_mat <- sim_dat$Y_mat